-(2) If a person's ordinary place of residence is outside the restricted area, the premises where that person is temporarily residing in the restricted area during the stay safe period (or part thereof) is taken to be the person's ordinary place of residence for the period (or part thereof).
+(8)If a person's ordinary place of residence is outside Victoria, the premises where that person is temporarily residing or intends to temporarily reside in Victoria during the stay safe period (or part thereof) is taken to be the person's ordinary place of residence for the period (or part thereof).

-Note: a person who is visiting and staying the restricted area, whether from overseas, interstate or the relevant area, is taken to be temporarily residing in the restricted area during the period of the stay safe period that they are temporarily residing at those premises.
-Where that person is staying in the restricted area, the directions applicable to persons ordinarily resident in the restricted area apply to them.
+Note: a person who is visiting and staying in Victoria, whether from overseas or interstate, is taken to be temporarily residing in Victoria.
+Where that person is staying in Victoria, these directions apply to them